District Mission Statement:

 PERSONAL ITEMS FROM HOME

 To avoid damage, loss, theft, or disruption of learning, please do not allow your child to bring personal items including gum, candy, toys, money, electrical items or other items that are not needed at school.
+Students will assume responsibility for any of the aforementioned items if they do bring them to school against policy.

 PROGRESS REPORTS AND CONFERENCES